 The shipping number is your carrier’s number and sometimes known as the air waybill number.
 You can include your invoice number and order number for admin purposes – but it’s not essential for the authorities.

 This determines who’s responsible for the package during shipping.
-For more information, head to our page all about Incoterms®.
+For more information, head to our Incoterms® page.

 Describe your goods accurately.
 For example, instead of just ‘clothing’ put ‘men’s T-shirts 80% cotton, 20% polyester’.
 And don’t use company product codes to describe the goods.
 If the package contains branded items, include the brand name as well as the model number.
 Learn more about providing a clear goods description with our video and guide.